JakeRoggenbuck/regolith/README.md

 ### Report a Bug

 If you find a bug, please send me an email at `bug at jr0 dot org` or and [open an issue](https://github.com/JakeRoggenbuck/regolith/issues).

+### Background

+I was initially inspired to build this library after doing [undergraduate research](https://jr0.org/cdn/Roggenbuck-Jake-Preventing-ReDoS-Attacks-2025.pdf) to learn more about why certain languages have problems with ReDoS and others don't.
+This led me to a question I couldn't answer: Why isn't there a linear time Regex library for languages like TypeScript, JavaScript, and Python?
+You'd think that having a library that cannot get attacked (in a common way software often gets attacked) would be more commonly used.
+I found an example called [regexy](https://github.com/nitely/regexy) in Python, but there hasn't been an update in 8 years, and it was archived in 2024.

+Ultimitely, I wanted a Regex library for TypeScript and JavaScript where I didn't have to worry about ReDoS attacks.
+My hope is that this library brings value to your software as well.